Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-authenticate.md

                     + ";EndpointSuffix=core.windows.net";
 ```

 Service connection strings are used in other Azure services like [DocumentDB](https://docs.microsoft.com/azure/documentdb/documentdb-java-application#a-iduseserviceastep-4-using-the-documentdb-service-in-a-java-application), [Redis Cache](https://docs.microsoft.com/azure/redis-cache/cache-java-get-started), and [Service Bus](https://docs.microsoft.com/azure/service-bus-messaging/service-bus-java-how-to-use-queues) and you can get those strings using the Azure portal or the CLI.
-You can also use the Azure Management libraries for Java to query resouces to build connection strings in your code.
+You can also use the Azure management libraries for Java to query resouces to build connection strings in your code.

 This snippet uses the management libraries to create a storage account connection string: